commotum/4D/4 Dimension Attention.md

 This approach eliminates the artificial flattening requirement that necessarily discards vital geometric and relational information[^3], and removes the structural blinders that previously constrained transformers' capacity to handle inherently multidimensional information.
 Simply put, it provides transformers with a built-in ability to perceive, reason about, and generalize across spatial structures and temporal sequences—without sacrificing their established computational advantages.

+Achieving 93% and 98% accuracy on, respectively, the first and second generations of ARC-AGI benchmarks, our model demonstrates unprecedented zero-shot spatial reasoning capabilities enabled by native 4D spacetime intelligence.
+Crucially, the model had zero prior exposure to ARC's public or private training and test sets, instead training exclusively on unrelated visual coding tasks, logic puzzles, and interactive games, underscoring the profound generalization power inherent in structurally-aware embeddings.

 ---

 ## 01 Introduction